neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 The `velocityDirichletConditions` function applies Dirichlet conditions to velocity, where `bc->u` is the $x$-component of velocity, `bc->v` is the $y$-component of velocity, and `bc->z` is the $z$-component of velocity.
-In this function, the kernel variable `Vz` that was defined in the `fluid.udf` file is accessible to simplify the boundary condition setup.
+In this function, the kernel variable `Vz` was defined in the `fluid.udf` file.
 The other boundary conditions - the Dirichlet temperature conditions and the Neumann heat flux conditions - are the same as for the steady conduction case.